Menu

 I am Miss Mold and I am the Computing Lead at Gorringe Park.

-Computing has always been a passion of mine, ever since I got my first game boy and was opened up to the world of games.
-This then spread into my learning at school and I always remember the excitement when we were doing our computing lessons in the ICT Suite and we got to use a computer to practice our touch typing and PowerPoint skills.
+Computing has always been a passion of mine, ever since I got my first game boy and was opened up to the world of gaming.
+This then spread into my learning at school as I loved spending time in the computing suite creating PowerPoints and practicing touch typing on the new keyboards.
+My enjoyment of computing has continued and I often spend my free time gaming and building Pcs.
 However, Computing is not all about games and PowerPoints.
-We explore computing at Gorringe Park through so many medias such as iPad, Beebots, Scratch coding and our engaging online safety curriculum ‘Internet Legends’.
+We explore computing at Gorringe Park through medias such as iPad, laptops Beebots, garage band, Scratch coding and our engaging online safety curriculum ‘Internet Legends’.

 We live in an ever-changing world of technology that opens up so many incredible opportunities.
 It is important that we understand how to use these in the safest and most creative ways we can.
-Our children start debugging and problem solving right from Early Years and develop this all through the school.
+With the rise of AI, it is our aim to educate children to use it safely as well as highlighting the dangers of fake media online.
+Our children start debugging and problem solving right from Early Years in their environment and develop this through the school.
 We explore Scratch in KS1 and KS2 to create games, animations and quizzes.
 In Upper KS2, we move onto a broader coding language of Python to apply these skills and get ready for coding in the real world.
 I am so impressed by all of the fantastic reasoning and creativity I see in the computing lessons across the school.

 The teaching of Computing at Gorringe Park